ChristophePhillips/CurriculumVitae/myCV.md

 ### Reviewing and editing
 - Member of several Ph.D. evaluation committees
-    - in Belgium: at ULiège (in the Faculty of Applied Sciences, Psychology, and Medicine), University of Ghent (Belgium);
+    - in Belgium: at ULiège (in the School of Engineering, Psychology, and Medicine) and University of Ghent, Belgium;
-    - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham (UK), Kings College London (UK);
+    - abroad: Maastricht University (Netherlands), INRIA (France), University of Birmingham and Kings College London (UK);
 - 2020 - now. member of the Editorial Board for the OA journal ["Aperture"](https://ohbm-aperture.github.io/) driven by [OHBM](https://www.humanbrainmapping.org/);
 - 2021 - now.
 Associate Editor for the journal [Frontiers in Neuroscience - Brain Imaging Methods](https://www.frontiersin.org/journals/all/sections/brain-imaging-methods)
 - 2017 - now. handling Editor for the journal ["Scientific Reports"](https://www.nature.com/srep/).